cisagov/mesa-gui/README.md

 # MESA GUI

 Micro Evaluation Security Assessments (MESAs) are designed to provide organizations with insights into their internal security posture.
-The MESA-GUI serves as a user-friendly front-end for the MESA-Toolkit command-line interface (https://github.com/cisagov/mesa-toolkit/).
+The MESA-GUI serves as a user-friendly front-end for the [MESA-Toolkit](https://github.com/cisagov/mesa-toolkit/) command-line interface.
 This project relies on the successful installation of the MESA-Toolkit and is not intended to function as a standalone application.

 It is important to note that MESAs are not designed to furnish a comprehensive understanding of the entire internal environment.
 Instead, their purpose is to equip organizations with the essential information needed to establish a foundational security posture.
 This emphasis revolves around safeguarding against commonly exploited misconfigurations and vulnerabilities.
 MESAs lay the groundwork for organizations to initiate the process of fortifying their security stance, ensuring a proactive defense against prevalent risks.